 Jack opened the door for Mary and started the car, then grabbed his ice-scraper.

 “Scraping ice off your windows is the worst,” Jack said, upon entering his car.

 “At least you got a car to scrape off,” Mary said, putting things in perspective.

 “Actually, I have a car.
 Newer than yours, actually.”

-And with that, they were on their way.
-The drive back to Nick’s home in the neighboring suburb of Dearborn was about twenty minutes in normal driving conditions.
+The drive back to Jack’s home in the neighboring suburb of Dearborn was about twenty minutes in normal driving conditions.
 In a blizzard, however, the commute was closer to an hour, as the car slipped and sloshed through the unplowed interstate.
 The wall of snow made visibility all but zero, but thankfully, they had almost the entire road to themselves, accompanied by the soothing tones of Johnny Mathis walking in a winter wonderland.

-Then again, Nick had every right to be as worried as she was.
+Jack had every right to be as worried as she was.
 After all, she was probably more equipped to fight him off, than he was to defend himself against her.
 Furthermore, he wondered just how wise it was to bring her back to his house.
 He never even considered gong to a motel.
-And it would certainly take away from the good, old-fashioned, Thomas Kinkade Christmas-at-home that he was dreaming of.
+He didn’t want to tarnish the old-fashioned, Thomas Kinkade Christmas-at-home that he was dreaming of.
 They would both just have to trust each other.

 When they crossed over the border separating Detroit from its suburbs, the roads suddenly became clear – and it wasn’t because there was less snow.